 Rhetoric is a mode of altering reality, not by the direct application of energy to objects, but by the creation of discourse which changes reality through the mediation of thought and action. ~Lloyd Bitzer

-I am the Coordinator of the Professional Writing Program at Longwood University, where I teach courses and conduct research in the following areas:
+I am the Coordinator and an Assistant Professor of the Professional Writing Program at Longwood University, where I teach courses and conduct research in the following areas:

 business and professional writing;